lsst-dm/scipi_docs_prototype/singleFrameProcCoreTasks/calibimg.rst

 CalibrateTask
 #############

-Given a background subtracted image, a PSF, and initial astrometric solution (all commonly provided to this task by :doc:`CharacterizeImage <charimg>`), this task will detect sources, measure their positions, and do a photometric calibration on them.
+Given a background subtracted image, a PSF for it, and an initial astrometric solution (all commonly provided to this task by :doc:`CharacterizeImage <charimg>`), this task will detect sources, measure their positions, and do a photometric calibration on them.